advexp/component-advexp.settings-new/README.md

 Samples, Unit Tests and additional information you can find here:
 <https://bitbucket.org/advexp/component-advexp.settings>

-Purchase "Advexp.Settings Cloud", full version, you can [here](avangate)
+To purchase "Advexp.Settings Cloud", full version, send a request to <components@advexp.net>

 #####Example of settings declaration